 (C) This section may be voided and the property owner will have to submit a permit application if the animal(s) pose a threat to health and safety.
 The animal(s) property owner has ten business days to comply with this violation after being notified in writing by Code Enforcement.

-90.56 TETHERING.
+90.56 TETHERING

 (A) No person shall attach any animal, by the use of any device, to any object or premises other than the person’s own without permission of the owner of the object or premises.